 Tongasat and China

 When the Chinese government began to back Tonga at the turn of the millenium, it seemed that Tongasat had finally won.
+With a superpower backing them, they had a territory to launch from and a major nation to sell to.
 However, Tonga’s allegiance to China would also turn out to be their undoing.
 In the mid-2000s, China would go on to place a satellite in the 130 degree slot and in effect seize it from Tonga.

 After lengthy negotiations, China agreed to a $50 million settlement.
-The settlement was designated, not as a repayment, but as aid money for the 2006 riots that took place in Tonga.
-However, instead of the government getting the settlement as had been proposed, they were taken by Tongasat and its owners.
-This resulted in a lengthy legal battle which was finally resolved in 2019.
+The settlement was designated, not as a repayment, but as aid money for the 2006 riots that took place in Tonga and had targeted some Chinese businesses.
+However, instead of the government receiving the settlement as had been proposed, it was taken by Tongasat and its owners.
+This resulted in a lengthy legal battle which was only resolved in 2019.
 The ruling found that the royal family had unlawfully taken the money from the government.
-But, it is still unclear as to whether this money has been received as public funds.
+It is still unclear as to whether this money has been received as public funds.

 It is arguable that what had transpired was a form of space piracy, in turn followed by a neo-colonial theft by a major superpower, buttressed by corruption.
 What was worse was that no real act of enforcement had been undertaken from within the international judiciary.
 With the value of the space industry now totalling around $450 billion in 2022, it should be of great concern to any potential investors as to the true safety of their investment.